 - Perform System Restore

-After that, turn on the computer & device both.
+- After that, turn on both the computer and device too.

-- If the reboot doesn’t work, then try computer power drain process once.
+- If the reboot doesn’t work, then try the computer power drain process once.

 2. Connect USB properly (Push it gently)